 10 Year Limited Product Warranty for Moisture Vapor Barrier: Product shall be free from manufacturing defects and will not break down or deteriorate under normal use for 10 years.

-[NOTE: If specifying TEC Adhesives as well as TEC moisture vapor barrier and TEC floor flatness products, include “B”] 25 Year Moisture Control System Limited Warranty is available when using concrete moisture vapor barrier system in conjunction with specific surface preparation products and adhesives as identified on published warranty at the time of issuance.
+[NOTE: If specifying TEC Adhesives as well as TEC moisture vapor barrier and TEC floor flatness products, include “B”] Lifetime Flooring Adhesive System Limited Warranty is available when using concrete moisture vapor barrier system in conjunction with specific surface preparation products and adhesives as identified on published warranty at the time of issuance.
 This warranty warrants to the Owner of the premises in which the product is applied, that the products, as indicated on published warranty, when installed as a complete system, will 1) reduce the moisture vapor emissions of treated concrete substrate from a maximum of 25 pounds per 1000 sq. ft./24 hours as determined by the Calcium Chloride Test Method ASTM F1869 (or 100 percent RH using the Relative Humidity Method ASTM F2170-09) to no more than 3 pounds per 1000 sq. ft./24 hours, and 2) if moisture vapor emissions comply with above, and the products are used as a complete System, the System a) will not fail due to a manufacturing defect, b) will prevent flooring damage and bond failure caused by vapor emissions from the concrete substrate.

 [NOTE: If NOT specifying TEC Adhesives, but only TEC moisture vapor barrier and floor flatness products, include only “C”]15 Year Moisture Control and Surface Prep ONLY Limited Warranty is available when using concrete moisture vapor barrier system in conjunction with specific surface preparation products (not adhesives) as identified on published warranty at the time of issuance.
 This warranty warrants to the Owner of the premises in which the product is applied, that the products, as indicated on published warranty, when installed as a complete system, will 1) reduce the moisture vapor emissions of treated concrete substrate from a maximum of 25 pounds per 1000 sq. ft./24 hours as determined by the Calcium Chloride Test Method ASTM F1869 (or 100 percent RH using the Relative Humidity Method ASTM F2170-09) to no more than 3 pounds per 1000 sq. ft./24 hours, and 2) if moisture vapor emissions comply with above, and the products are used as a complete System, the System a) will not fail due to a manufacturing defect, b) will prevent flooring damage and bond failure caused by vapor emissions from the concrete substrate.